 International Students and International Faculty

-- Students and staff whose passport matches the country of the international campus should be counted as domestic students.
+- Students and staff whose passport matches the country of the international campus should be counted as domestic students and staff.

-- Students and staff whose passport does not match the country of the international campus should be counted as international.
+- Students and staff whose passport does not match the country of the international campus should be counted as international students and staff.

 Any Scopus affiliation ID associated with the branch campus will contribute to the the citations and papers of the overall institution.